mrkamel/search_flip/README.md

 ```

 Generally, aggregation results returned by ElasticSearch Server are wrapped in
-a `Hashie::Mash`, such that you can access them via:
+a `ElasticSearch::Result`, which wraps a `Hashie::Mash`such that you can access
+them via:

 ```ruby
 query.aggregations(:username)["mrkamel"].revenue.value